-When comparing between participants who think a healthy low-sugar diet can affect blood sugar level with their yearly direct cost (mean of yearly direct cost is 952.8 SR) and those who think low-sugar diet has no effect on their blood sugar level (mean of yearly direct cost is 1334.6 SR) the difference is statistically significant.
+When comparing participants who think a healthy low-sugar diet can affect blood sugar level with their yearly direct cost (mean of yearly direct cost is 952.8 SR) and those who think low-sugar diet has no effect on their blood sugar level (mean of yearly direct cost is 1334.6 SR) the difference is statistically significant.
 This is when using independent sample t-test, with P value = 0.03.
-Comparing participants who know when to take their oral hyperglycemic medicine and their yearly direct cost (the mean of direct cost = 976.7 SR) and those who did not know (the mean of direct cost = 1209.1 SR) by using independent sample T test, showed significant statistical difference with P value = 0.046.
+Comparing participants who know when to take their oral hyperglycemic medicine and their yearly direct cost (the mean of direct cost = 976.7 SR) and those who did not know (the mean of direct cost = 1209.1 SR) by using independent sample t -test, showed significant statistical difference with P value = 0.046.

-On the other hand, when comparing the yearly cost between the group of participants who are following low sugar diet and those who are not following such a diet, it showed no significant statistical difference by independent sample T test with P value = 0.656.
-Also, there is no statistical significant in the yearly direct cost between the group of participants who think exercise can lower blood sugar level and those who think it has no effect on blood sugar with P value = 0.141.
+On the other hand, when comparing the yearly cost between the group of participants who are following low sugar diet and those who are not following such a diet, it showed no significant statistical difference by independent sample t -test with P value = 0.656.
+Also, there was no statistically significant in the yearly direct cost between the group of participants who think exercise can lower blood sugar level and those who think it has no effect on blood sugar with P value = 0.141.

-Comparing male and female genders regarding lifestyle showed a statistical significant difference between the number of dates consumption with a P value = 0.003 by Levene’s test for Equality of Variance by Independent Samples Test.
-Also, when comparing the type of food preferred as refined carbohydrates and the awareness of participants about the importance of a healthy diet on blood sugar level vs gender the P value is = 0.004, 0.009 respectively by using Linear-by-linear association Chi square test.
-Using the same type of test to compare between gender vs physical activity, the P value = 0.002.
-Using Chi square test to compare gender vs full awareness of disease, the P value is 0.078.
-When comparing the gender vs how to deal with hypoglycemic attack with P value = 0.026 by using Linear-by-Linear Association.
-On the other hand, there is no significant statistical test between gender vs following healthy diet and visiting diabetic educator.
+Comparing male and female genders regarding lifestyle showed a statistically significant difference between the number of dates consumption with a P value = 0.003 by Levene’s test for Equality of Variance by Independent Samples Test.
+Also, when comparing the type of food preferred as refined carbohydrates and the awareness of participants about the importance of a healthy diet on blood sugar level versus gender the P value = 0.004 and 0.009, respectively, by using Linear-by-Linear association Chi square test.
+Using the same type of test to compare gender versus physical activity, the P value = 0.002.
+Using Chi square test to compare gender versus full awareness of disease, the P value = 0.078.
+When comparing gender versus how to deal with hypoglycemic attack with P value = 0.026 by using Linear-by-Linear Association.
+On the other hand, there was no significant statistical difference for gender versus following healthy diet and visiting diabetic educator.

-The awareness of a healthy life style
+Awareness of a healthy life style

-The mean of HbA1c for the second reading of the participants who said a low-sugar diet can help to decrease blood sugar level vs participants who said there is no effect of a low-sugar diet on blood sugar-level was 7.04, 7.98 respectively, which shows statistical significance different of P value = 0.007 towards people who have knowledge vs people who do not have knowledge by independent sample test.
-On the other hand, study showed no correlation between the awareness of the significance of healthy diet and BMI levels.
-The mean BMI of the participants who said the healthy low-sugar diet can lower blood sugar level was 31.6 vs the mean of those who said it has no effect on the blood sugar level was 31.8, by independent sample t test of P value = 0.951.
+The mean HbA1c for the second reading of the participants who said a low-sugar diet can help to decrease blood sugar level versus participants who said there is no effect of a low-sugar diet on blood sugar-level was 7.04 versus 7.98, respectively, which was statistically significance different (P value = 0.007) by independent sample test.
+On the other hand, there was no relationship between awareness of the significance of healthy diet and BMI levels.
+The mean BMI of the participants who said the healthy low-sugar diet can lower blood sugar level was 31.6 and the mean of those who said it has no effect on the blood sugar level was 31.8 (independent sample t test, P value = 0.951).

-Thirty eight percent of the participants were not following a low-sugar diet although they had the awareness of the impact of a healthy low-sugar diet on blood sugar results.
-Eight-point nine percent of participants were not following such a diet because they did not have an idea if low-sugar diets could affect or not.
-The significant statistical difference according to Pearson chi-square asymptotic significance with P value= 0.001.
+Thirty-eight percent of the participants were not following a low-sugar diet, although they had the awareness of the impact of a healthy low-sugar diet on blood sugar results.
+Eight-point nine percent of participants were not following such a diet because they did not have an idea if low-sugar diets had an effect or not.
+The significant statistical difference according to Pearson chi-square asymptotic significance had a P value of 0.001.